34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – External Obliques and Rectus Abdominus

 This stretching is ideal for those who already have a good amount of flexibility.
-It involves sitting on your heels and placing your hands behind for pushing your hips up and forward.
+It involves sitting on your heels and placing your hands behind you to push your hips up and forward.
 Don’t put excess pressure on the lumbar spine.
 Those who may have neck problems shouldn’t drop their head back.

 Yoga_1_2